 Is Palazzo Albricci Peregrini a Boutique Hotel or a luxury Bed and Breakfast?
 Simply due to there not being 24-hour concierge as you expect in a hotel; plus, considering each room is decorated with its own character and colour, and been given individual name such as La Verda, La Granda and so on, which again set a different tone from the uniform hotel rooms named mostly by numbers.

 The service at the Palazzo Albricci Peregrini is outstanding.
 It has what a big hotels can often lack, which is a true personal relationship with its customers.
-The room in which we stayed – La Scrustada – is very elegant!
+The suite in which we stayed – La Scrustada – is very elegant!
 The breakfast?
 It deserves a story of its own – fabulous!

 Kent and I are very impressed with this boutique gem (and perhaps the best kept secret in Como) we found.
 I hope you enjoy exploring it through our journey.